PrajwalGurumurthy/prajwalgurumurthy.github.io/_posts/2017-02-16-MultiplicationPart2.md

 Later these values are used for building a nice graphs as shown below.

+The below graph shows how the computer found the second input b.
 ![Image2]({{ site.url }}/assets/ml2/input_b.png)

+The below graph shows the minimisation of cost
 ![Image2]({{ site.url }}/assets/ml2/cost.png)

+>Computation Graph as seen by TensorFlow

 There is a very nice way to visualise the computation graph.<br> summary_writer = tf.summary.FileWriter('log_multiplication_graph', sess.graph)<br>

 ![Image1]({{ site.url }}/assets/ml2/cg.png)

-Definitely my computation graph looked a lot better.
+Definitely my computation graph looked a lot better.Still need to figure out whats being projected as computation graph.